Nations pledge millions to new climate damage fund at COP28, US criticized for its small contribution – KION546

 Nations pledge millions to new climate damage fund at COP28, US criticized for its small contribution

-(CNN) — Global delegates at the COP28 climate summit in Dubai formally adopted a damage fund, and several nations pledged millions of dollars to the nations hardest hit by the climate crisis – an early success on the first day of talks that allows more time to discuss the thorny issues around slashing fossil fuels.
+(CNN) — Global delegates at the COP28 climate summit in Dubai formally adopted a damage fund that was decades in the making, and several countries pledged millions of dollars to it to help nations hit hardest by the climate crisis – an early success on the first day of talks that allows more time to discuss the thorny issues around slashing fossil fuels.

+But the United States is receiving criticism for contributing an “embarrassing” amount of money to the fund, less than a fifth of the United Arab Emirates’ contribution and 14 times less than the European Union’s.

 “We have delivered history today — the first time a decision has been adopted on day 1 of any COP,” COP28 President Sultan Al Jaber said.
 The motion passed without objection and was met with a standing ovation.